clementLe/java_keystore_from_files/README.md

 It has been modify to implement these updates:
 - Original module takes the content of private key and certificate => This module takes paths.
 It allows to avoid the creation of temp files (with bad permissions)
 - Removing the .p12 file at the end or in case of trouble
+- Adding the ability to configure a keystore with a protected private key (private_key_passphrase)

 ## Usage